rsn55/advent-of-code/README.md

 # advent-of-code
-My solutions to Advent of Code
+My solutions to https://adventofcode.com/ challenges in TypeScript.